pgbross/vue-material-adapter/demo/components/snackbar/README.md

 ></mcw-snackbar>
 ```

-Simple `mcw-snackbar` is does not queue messages.
+Simple `mcw-snackbar` does not queue messages.

 ```javascript
 export default {